-Danielle Crockford is an Associate Agent at Becky Barrett Management.
+Danielle Crockford is an Associate Agent at BBM.
 After graduating from vocational training at The Urdang Academy, London, Danielle went on to perform in numerous West End shows and UK and International Tours.

 Danielle has now been working as a successful Talent Agent for over 6 years, with the clients she represents currently working in the West End, UK Tours, Australian Tours, cruise ships and across Europe in well-known musicals.